Rates of some diseases may continue to rise among people exposed to toxins from the September 11 terrorist attacks.

-It also includes more than 60 types of cancer.
+It also includes more than

 Before the Zadroga Act, many 9/11 responders and survivors had to rely on their own health insurance — which, the New York City Department of Health reports, did not always cover their conditions — and had to pay extra medical expenses on their own.

 Today, McGuire told Healthline, “You don’t pay a penny out of your pocket.”